jlb1044/Gen711/Lab/Lab1_IntroToTerminal.md

 * Everything is case sensitive.
 Gen711 is not the same as gen711.

+* Unlike a GUI interface to view files on your personal computer, once you delete something it is **permanently gone**.
+You can easily delete an entire hard drive's worth of data by accident in seconds.
+I call this "pulling a Newhouse."
+A friend of mine did this to a hard drive in his lab, and there was much swearing.

+* Related to the above, there is no undo button.
+If you write over a file or make a change to it, the deed is done and cannot be undone.

+* The two points above are a very good reason why you should 1) be extremely careful when in terminal and 2) maintain good backup copies of all data outside of the environment you are working in!
+It is unreasonably easy to delete months and thousands of dollars worth of work.

 * Spaces in file names should be avoided.
 Spaces are a special character (represented as `\s`) and thus make things wacky.

 * Your `$PATH` is the collection of locations where the computer looks for executables (programs).